aridjayarecipes/cutesrecipes.web.app/content/post/1804-recipe-of-homemade-blueberry-chipotle-barbeque-sauce.md

 1. Add blueberries, water and honey to small saucepan over medium high heat.
 Bring to a boil and cook 4-5 minutes until blueberries are soft.
 Turn off heat and stir in remaining ingredients.
 Note: Adjust the chipotle pepper powder to your personal heat preference.
 1. Pour sauce into blender or food processor and blend until smooth.
 1. Sauce is ready!
-It&#39;s that easy!
+It's that easy!
 1. Sauce will keep in refrigerator in container with tight lid for 2 weeks.
 1. Note:.
 This sauce has a high sugar content and will burn fairly easily.
 Add it to grilled meats - beef, pork or chicken - during last few minutes of cooking.